-Latex enamel paint gives you the benefit of enamel paint such as a harder finish without the harmful environment issues as oil-based enamel paint.
+Latex enamel paint gives you the benefit of enamel paint such as a harder finish without the harmful environmental issues as oil-based enamel paint.
 Latex enamel paint can also be cleaned with soap and water.
 The latex is rubber mixed with the oil paints to create the hybrid of latex enamel paint that will also dry quicker than traditional oil-based enamels.

 We love how our repainted kitchen cabinet island turned out using Sherwin Williams Emerald Urethane Enamel Paint (don’t worry it is mixed with latex for an easy clean-up).
 According to the SW site, “It is an Interior/exterior water-based urethane modified alkyd with the look and feel of an alkyd/oil finish.”
 To translate, it will look like oil-based paint, but has the benefits of being latex-based.

 Check out this post and video if you need help with step-by-step instructions on exactly how to paint cabinet doors with a small foam roller and brush.